ankumar/architecture/Patterns/Stateful.md

 **Data Access patterns** - Mapping between application & database structures.
 The two major categories are the [active record pattern](http://calpaterson.com/activerecord.html) and the data mapper pattern.
 The Data model comprises of

-1. Collection of domain models like Customer, Order, Item, ...
+1. Collection of application domain models like Customer, Order, Item, ...
 2. Schema of the underlying database like in
 * Relational databases (like PostgreSQL), they are stored in tables.
 * Document databases (like MongoDB), they are stored in collections.